-The share capital of a SA is divided in shares, all with the same nominal value (of no less than ?
-0,01 per share).
+The share capital of a SA is divided in shares, these can either be nominal or without nominal value (but both cannot coexist in the same SA), furthermore, all shares must have the same nominal value (of no less than $\leq$ 0,01 per share).
 Share certificates are issued to represent one or more shares in accordance with the Company's by laws.